 MAKING THE DECISION

-When deciding if Alternative Dispute Resolution is right for you, contact an experienced Dallas Divorce Attorney to assist you in your decision.
-Gerald Tadlock has 17 years of experience in Alternative Dispute Resolution and can guide you in deciding how to best manage this important life decision.
+When deciding if Alternative Dispute Resolution is right for you, contact an experienced North Texas Divorce Attorney to assist you in your decision.
+Gerald Tadlock has 18 years of experience in Alternative Dispute Resolution and can guide you in deciding how to best manage this important life decision.
 He mediates cases in Dallas, Collin and Denton Counties, but also throughout the State of Texas.
 Call us at 214-550-1122 or contact us by email.